Shed: When Growth Means Letting Go

 Building the Deck

 I'm creating one card each week, building toward a full deck of 21 cards that will become something you can actually hold—a complete toolkit for navigating growth through nature's wisdom.
 When I'm about three-quarters done, I'll be launching this collection through Kickstarter.
-Each card follows the same format: a nature-based affirmation, the wisdom of animals and plants, and a gentle action prompt that you can actually use.
-"Begin" taught us about starting before we feel ready.
-"Shed" invites us to release what no longer serves.
+Each card follows the same format: a nature-based affirmation drawn from Pacific Northwest plants and animals, their ecological wisdom, and a gentle action prompt that you can actually use.

 The cards work together like chapters in a story—or like seasons in a year.
+"Begin" taught us about starting before we feel ready, drawing from the beaver's patient dam-building and fireweed's ability to pioneer disturbed ground.
+"Shed" invites us to release what no longer serves, following the garter snake's natural growth cycles.
 Sometimes you need to begin.
 Sometimes you need to let go.
 Often, you need both.

 How to Use This Card